brijesh2501/interview-questions/README.md

 - ACID Properties ?
 - SOLID Priciple Understanding ?
 - Data Structure , how and why use different types of data Strucure ?
+- SQS , SNS , alternatives of Kafka ?

 ## 📌 Usage